Best Private Student Loans for 2024

 Discover’s requirements for a student loan might not be as strict as Earnest’s, but you still need to meet several conditions to get one.
 You must be enrolled in an undergraduate school program in an eligible school at least part-time, or pursuing a graduate, law, health profession, or MBA degree.

-Discover’s downside is that it doesn’t offer prequalification nor a loan rate estimate.
-Instead, you need to complete your application and endure a hard credit inquiry to find whether you are eligible for a loan or not.
+The downside is that it doesn’t offer prequalification nor a loan rate estimate.
+Instead, you need to complete your application and endure a hard credit inquiry to find whether you are eligible or not.

 However, the bank does have a multi-year option that enables pre-qualification for the next academic year - you won’t need to pass another hard credit inquiry.

-If you’re applying for private student loans, companies usually don’t charge origination or application fees, but they charge late payment fees that can be extremely high.
-Not Discover, though - student loans are fee-free.
+Lenders usually don’t charge origination or application fees, but they charge late payment fees that can be extremely high.
+Not Discover, though - its loans are fee-free.

 Repayment terms